Revised January 15, 2016

 She has maintained a private teaching studio in Ojai for twenty years and has adjudicated for the American String Teachers’ Association.
 She was for four years a music instructor at Ventura College.

 Ms. Kron joined Celtic harpist Kim Robertson on two recordings for the Invincible label, produced her own children’s fairy tale underscored with her own compositions (praised by the American Library Journal and the Midwest Book Review), and has credit on the CD The Far Country, music of John Luther Adams.
 In addition to her recording of John Biggs’ cello concerto she can be heard on his CD Vocal Bouquet.
 In 2012 she was featured on Jim McCarthy's recording, the Music Cabinet.
-Her film recording includes Tremors 4 and the short Rules of Love.
+In 2015 she recorded the trios of David Henderson with violinist Yue Deng.

 She has received favorable reviews for her performances in publications including Gramophone, the Los Angeles Times, the Ventura Star, the San Luis Obispo Telegram-Tribune, the Monterey Peninsula Herald, the Rome Daily American, the Flagstaff Daily Sun, the Santa Barbara News-Press, and the Ventura County Reporter.